 You’ll find yourself doing things you’ve only watched anti-heroes do: opening a door into Goon #1’s face, ripping the throat and the shotgun from Goon #2, pulling Goon #1 up to your chest to act as meat kevlar, shooting the face off Goon #3 and hurling his pool cue across the table, where it connects with the chin of Goon #4.
 From PC gaming schlub to Ryan Gosling in just a few short repetitions.

-Also like Ryan Gosling ultra-violent films, the follow-up to Hotline Miami wasn't so great, so best stick to the original and best.
+Also like Ryan Gosling's ultraviolent films, the follow-up to Hotline Miami isn't so great, so best stick to the original and best.

-There’s a lot of love for Harvest Moon among the PC community, despite the series being Nintendo exclusive.
+There’s a lot of love for Harvest Moon among the PC community despite the series being exclusive to Nintendo consoles.
 That’s why Stardew Valley captured the hearts and minds of so many.
 A cute roleplaying management game, it plays to the farming strengths of the popular Harvest Moon games, while simultaneously being its own brand of charming.